5 Services and Charges

 The charges for access to the basic service package (see the Sections 4-1 and 6-2 of the Railway Regulations) and access to service facilities must be set at the cost arising “as a direct consequence of the rail service in question”, see Section 6-2(1) of the Railway Regulations on the basis of EU Regulation 2015/909, Bane NOR is of the opinion that the term “direct consequence” can be replaced by a marginal cost principle on the basis of an economic analysis.
 Furthermore, the Railway Regulations use a “mandatory clause”, and this is understood as a minimum payment, unless the exceptions in the Regulations apply.

 Bane NOR has performed an econometric analysis on the basis of costs linked with corrective and preventive maintenance of the infrastructure and traffic load.
 The method is based on determining how costs vary depending on different traffic volumes, based on mathematical and statistical methods.
 Both costs and traffic load were measured for each line section for the years 2017-2021.
 The model is in logarithmic form (double log) and traffic load is measured based on the number of train kilometres.
-This means that we calculate cost elasticity – i.e. how many per cent costs increase by in the event of a 1% change to traffic volume.
+This means that we calculate cost elasticity, such as how many percent costs increase by in the event of a 1% change to traffic volume.

 The fact that the lines have different technical designs in the form of the number of points, tunnels, speeds, etc, has been indirectly taken into account by differentiating between regions.
 The estimation of the cost elasticities is carried out using the ordinary least squares method, often referred to as OLS in literature.
 Marginal costs can be determined by multiplying the cost elasticity by the average costs.